koenrane/KR-new-site/content/import/some-of-my-disagreements-with-list-of-lethalities.md

 3. Self-supervised learning with teacher forcing, and
 4. Reward prediction errors.

-Because loss is not the optimization target, there's some level of "goal representation" where I should stop thinking about how "good" the loss function is, and start thinking about e.g. the abstractions learned by self-supervised pre-training. e.g. If I populate the corpus with more instances of people helping each other, that might change the inductive biases on SGD dynamics to increase the probability of helping-concepts getting hooked in to value shard formation.
+Because [loss is not the optimization target](/reward-is-not-the-optimization-target), there's some level of "goal representation" where I should stop thinking about how "good" the loss function is, and start thinking about e.g. the abstractions learned by self-supervised pre-training. e.g. If I populate the corpus with more instances of people helping each other, that might change the inductive biases on SGD dynamics to increase the probability of helping-concepts getting hooked into value shard formation.

 I think it's possible that after more deliberation, I'll conclude "we should just consider some intuitive notion of 'goal representation fidelity' when reasoning about P(alignment | loss function)."
 I just don't know where or whether this deliberation is supposed to have occurred.
 So we probably need more of it.